calum74/s2/README.md

 #### Building and installing on Linux

 You can tailor these steps to suit your environment.
 For example, you may already have the prerequisites installed (git, cmake, g++), in which case you can simply skip that step.
+Most people prefer to build outside the source tree, so adapt as appropriate.

 ```
 $ sudo apt-get install git cmake g++